What is the redeemer city ministry program?

 What is Tim Keller’s involvement in the RCM program?

-Tim Keller will teach sessions in the CMY, especially in the preaching courses and may also team-teach one or two of the courses in the MABS program.
-He will also be professor of record in one course (Living the Christian Life in Secular Culture) and team-teach another (Introduction to Pastoral & Theological Studies) in the MABS program.
+Tim Keller will teach sessions in the City Ministry Year (CMY), especially in the preaching courses.
+In the MABS, he is presently the professor of record in one course, Living the Christian Life in Secular Culture, and team-teaches in another, Introduction to Pastoral & Theological Studies, with Dr. Ligon Duncan.

 What is the application process?